wajih404/resume-scanner/README.md

 # resume-scanner
-AI-powered resume screener using NLP-based text extraction and relevance scoring
+AI-assisted resume screening tool that parses PDF/DOCX resumes and ranks candidates using keyword-based relevance scoring.
+Built for transparent and scalable shortlisting.